tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-04-20-ppw-ewenement-haze.md

 * German wrestler Nick Schreier.
 In 2021, Nick, in his third ever match recorded on Cagematch, appeared for [MZW](@/o/mzw.md) at [Project 8: Golden Road Finals](@/e/mzw/2021-08-14-mzw-project-8-golden-road-finals.md).
 * Danish wrestler Benny Bacchus, who competes mostly in Denmark and Sweden
+* German wrestlers Joshua Amaru and Aytac Bahar, returning as a tag team.
+Their previous appearance was at [Mistrzowskie Rozdanie](@/e/ppw/2023-05-06-ppw-mistrzowskie-rozdanie.md).

 #### Build-up and information released so far

 * Six matches are planned for the event
 * Mister Z defeated Ricardo Diesel for the #1 Contender spot.
 PpW Champion Feager defends his newly won title in the main event.
 * In the 4/20 ladder match, the object hung above the ring is to be a small bag of cannabis.
 * Stanislaw Van Dobroniak is defending the PpW Ultraviolent championship against Alex Arthur.
-In a promo released on social media, he compared his opponent to a beaver, referencing a meme.
+In a promo released on social media, he compared his opponent to a beaver, referencing a popular meme at the time.
-* Nick Schreier, while not yet announced for the show, leaked his appearance on his Instagram, listing dates and cities of his bookings in April.
+* Nick Schreier, before the official announcement, leaked his appearance on his Instagram, listing dates and cities of his bookings in April.
-* Pure Gold (Gabriel Queen and Vic Golden) are set to appear in a tag team match, after their surprise reunion on the previous event.
+* Pure Gold (Gabriel Queen and Vic Golden) are set to appear in a tag team match, after their surprise reunion at the previous event.
+* 7 matches and a new ring were confirmed on Facebook, in the post that advertised Baklava Club's involvement.

 {% card() %}
 - - Benny Bacchus